Learn how to set up subscription prices that are competitive and profitable across major platforms and global markets.

-Subscription-based services are booming in 2024, but setting the right price can make or break your business.
+Subscription-based services continue to grow, but setting the right price can make or break your business.
 Whether you’re launching a SaaS platform, a mobile app, a game on Steam, or a subscription box service, pricing strategy is key to attracting and retaining customers.
 The challenge lies in finding the sweet spot between customer value and profitability, while also navigating platform-specific rules and global pricing dynamics.

 This guide will walk you through the process of setting up subscription prices that are both competitive and sustainable.
 We’ll explore factors to consider, platform-specific rules, and how to adjust pricing for different regions.